csc-training/gis-research-days-2022/intro_slides.md

 # Usecases

 * large pointcloud/raster/vector processing and analyses
-* processing all forest areas of Finland for forest disturbance management
+* processing all (forest) areas of Finland for (forest disturbance management)
 * large scale routing operations
 * large DEM analyses
 * Machine learning with huge geospatial datasets
 * Visualizing large datasets

--> some of which are not even possible on your laptop
+-> some of which are not even possible on your laptop, or may take days/weeks to complete

 > large: not only one large process but also many small